agritsik/awesome-books/Java_Concurrency_in_Practice.md

 __The most useful policies for using and sharing objects in a concurrent program are:__
 - __Thread-confined__.
 A thread-confined object is owned exclusively by and confined to one thread, and can be modified by its owning thread. _Stack confinement, ThreadLocal etc_
 - __Shared read-only__.
 A shared read-only object can be accessed concurrently by multiple threads without additional synchronization, but cannot be modified by any thread.
 Shared read-only objects include immutable and effectively immutable objects.
 - __Shared thread-safe__.
-A thread-safe object performs synchronization in-ternally, so multiple threads can freely access it through its public interface without further synchronization.
+A thread-safe object performs synchronization internally, so multiple threads can freely access it through its public interface without further synchronization.
 - __Guarded__.
 A guarded object can be accessed only with a specific lock held.
 Guarded objects include those that are encapsulated within other thread-safe objects and published objects that are known to be guarded by a specific lock.

+# Chapter 4.
+Composing Objects

+- The design process for a thread-safe class should include these three basic elements:
+    - Identify the variables that form the object’s state;
+    - Identify the invariants that constrain the state variables;
+    - Establish a policy for managing concurrent access to the object’s state.
+- Collection classes often exhibit a form of __“split ownership”__, in which the collection owns the state of the collection infrastructure, but client code owns the objects stored in the collection.
+- Encapsulation simplifies making classes thread-safe by promoting __instance confinement__.
+There are many examples of confinement in the platform class libraries: the basic collection classes such as ArrayList and HashMap are not thread-safe, but the class library provides wrapper factory methods (`Collections.synchronizedList` and friends) so they can be used safely in multithreaded environments.
+These factories use the Decorator pattern to wrap the collection with a synchronized wrapper object; the wrapper implements each method of the appropriate interface as a synchronized method that forwards the request to the underlying collection object.
+- Following the principle of _instance confinement_ to its logical conclusion leads you to the __Java monitor pattern__.
+An object following the Java monitor pattern encapsulates all its mutable state and guards it with the object’s own intrinsic lock.
+- If a class is composed of multiple independent thread-safe state variables and has no operations that have any invalid state transitions, then it can _delegate thread safety_ to the underlying state variables.